isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-99-old-trees.md

 ![GoBusiness 99 Old Trees founders](/images/blog/content/99oldtrees Feature.png)
 <figcaption>Their love for durians inspired founders Kelvin Tan (centre), Avinash Mahendram (Nash) (left) and Jeffrey Ngadiman (Right) to start up local durian wholesale supplier and retailer 99 Old Trees.
 (Source: 99 Old Trees)</figcaption>

 Tucked away in the Pahang countryside is a durian farm called Fook Gor Durian Farm.
-The mountainous area houses exactly 99 durian trees, which have consistently produced high-quality durians for over twenty-five years now.
+The mountainous area houses exactly 99 durian trees, which have consistently produced high-quality durians for over 25 years now.

 An avid fan of the fruit, Kelvin Tan, the co-founder of 99 Old Trees, regularly travelled to Pahang, Malaysia in search of high-quality durians.
 There, he befriended the owner of Fook Gor Durian Farm and was inspired to bring Pahang’s quality durians to Singapore.